ashbone2000/minter-dapp/README.md

 Contract uses [NFTPort](https://nftport.xyz)

-Join the Discord server for more help from the community: [codeSTACKr Discord](https://discord.gg/A9CnsVzzkZ)
+Join the Discord server for more help from the community: [Rabbitat Discord](https://discord.gg/nEEU6myxnf)

 ## INSTALLATION